MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AppDuration** - The duration spent in application processing during a file open operation.

+- **Data_AppWarmUpGain** - The gain in application boot duration we get because of pre-booting a part of the application beforehand.

 - **Data_BootDuration** - The duration of application boot in process of the file open.

 - **Data_Doc_AccessMode** - An enumeration indicating the access mode of the file, e.g. read only, read write.